Bienvenue, Willkommen, Bienvenido to the Modern Languages Curriculum Area at Louth Academy.

-Mrs Davey is Curriculum Leader for MFL at Louth Academy, where the languages studied are French and Spanish at Key Stage 3, and French, German and Spanish at Key Stage 4.
+Mrs Davey is Curriculum Leader for MFL at Louth Academy, where the languages studied are French and Spanish at Key Stage 3, and French, and Spanish at Key Stage 4.
 On both lower and upper site there are languages clubs at lunchtime and after school.

 Key Stage 3:

 Students follow the National Curriculum in Modern Foreign Languages.